Siblyback Lake

 OS Grid ref:- SX 2371

 Siblyback Lake is actually a reservoir owned by South West Water but hosts facilities which are run by Waterfront Sports in Exmouth.
-Siblyback is on eof the best recreational reservoirs in Cornwall.
+Siblyback is rated as one of the best recreational reservoirs in the county of Cornwall.

-The circular walk around the lakes takes around an hour.
-The tea-room overlooking the lake offers a selection of light meals, cakes, ice creams and drinks and is open Easter - end of September.
+The striking and distinctive scenery of Bodmin Moor surrounds the Green grade "Lakeside Trail", the pleasant circular walk around the lake, meanders through woodland in places and takes around an hour to complete and also links in to public footpaths.
+The path enables wheelchair access around the entire lake.
+There is a tea-room which overlooks the lake and offers a selection of light meals, cakes, ice creams and drinks and is open Easter - end of September.

 Directions